Sometimes you need to stand back and take a breather. Other times, you need to wield yourself.

-A femtech entrepreneur; case for wield yourself.
+A femtech entrepreneur; a case for wielding yourself.

-What’s interesting here to me is that it simply wasn’t an act of creating everything from scratch – it was ‘deliberately’ using the things Ida knew made her feel fulfilled in order to create her next venture, her next dream.
+What’s interesting here to me is that it simply wasn’t an act of creating everything from scratch.
+It was ‘deliberately’ using the things Ida knew made her feel fulfilled in order to create her next venture, her next dream.

-I don’t see ‘wield yourself’ as an either/or from creating – it’s more like ‘upcycling’ (creating new things from old materials’ where creating is ‘DIY’ (creating new things from materials). it’s a layer above or below creativity depending on how you look at it.
+I don’t see ‘wield yourself’ as an either/or from creating.
+It’s more like ‘upcycling’ (creating new things from old materials’ where creating is ‘DIY’ (creating new things from materials).
+It’s a layer above or below creativity depending on how you look at it.